Updated on July 9, 2025

 Pain and other BMS symptoms can last for years.
 However, they sometimes improve over time; for some, the symptoms may resolve on their own.

-• People with chronic anxiety or high levels of stress; these conditions can affect the way people perceive pain.
+Additionally, people with chronic anxiety or high levels of stress can experience BMS more frequently.
+This is because anxiety and stress can affect how people perceive pain.

 Secondary Burning Mouth Syndrome

-Secondary BMS refers to burning mouth pain with another underlying cause.
+Secondary BMS refers to burning mouth pain caused by another underlying medical condition.
 Some conditions that can cause BMS symptoms include:

 • Oral thrush (candidiasis), an oral yeast infection